bufbuild/buf-examples/cli/README.md

 # Buf CLI examples

-The Buf CLI is a crucial tool for managing Protobuf schemas.
+The [Buf CLI][cli] is a crucial tool for managing Protobuf schemas.
 This directory supplements its [documentation][documentation] with examples showing how to use its features for code generation, breaking change detection, and linting tasks.

 ## Workspaces